kalyus/100-percent-pearl-barter/README.md

 # 100% Pearl barter rate!
-A Minecraft data pack that gives you one ender pearls 100% of the time when bartering.
+A Minecraft data pack that gives you one ender pearl 100% of the time when bartering.
 Get rid of RNG in your game.

 # Purpose?
 Goal of this datapack is just to let people have fun speedrunning but skipping the spending tons of time on bartering aspect.